mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

   </div>
 </center>

-So a bit about this pretrained neural network.
-It has 784 input neurons ($$ 28 \times 28 $$ pixels), one layer of 30 hidden neurons, and 10 output neurons (one for each digit).
-All it’s activations are sigmoidal, it’s output is a one-hot vector indicating the network’s prediction, and it was trained by minimizing the mean squared error loss.

 Alright, so we have a trained network, but how are we going to trick it?
-We'll first start with a simple non-targeted approach and then once we get that down we'll modify it to work as a targeted approach.
+We'll first start with a simple non-targeted approach and then once we get that down we'll be able to use a cool trick to modify the approach to work as a targeted approach.

 ### Non-Targeted Attack